mdjmplugin/mobile-dj-manager/readme.txt

 1. Click "Install Now"
 1. Once installation has finished, select "Activate Plugin"
 1. Once activation has completed, click the "Settings" link under the MDJM Event Management plugin
 1. Installation has now completed.
-Next you need to <a title="Initial Configuration" href="http://mdjm.co.uk/docs/installation/">configure MDJM</a>.
+Next you need to [configure MDJM](http://mdjm.co.uk/docs/installation/ "MDJM Initial Configuration").

 == Frequently Asked Questions ==

 = Is any support provided? =

-Support can be obtained via our online [Support Forums](http://www.mydjplanner.co.uk/support/ "MDJM Support Forums") at or via our [Facebook User Group](https://www.facebook.com/groups/mobiledjmanager "MDJM Facebook User Group").
+Support can be obtained via our online [Support Pages](http://mdjm.co.uk/support/ "MDJM Support") at or via our [Facebook User Group](https://www.facebook.com/groups/mobiledjmanager "MDJM Facebook User Group").
 Support is provided on a best-endeavours basis.
 For premium support you must be an active license holder for on of the [MDJM Event Management add-ons](http://mdjm.co.uk/add-ons/ "MDJM Event Management add-ons")

 = Is there a Pro version with additional features? =